-As a leader in the movement to call for an end to dictatorships, the restoration of democracy, and reunification, the May 18th People’s Uprising was a turning point for Mr. Yoon.
-Pinpointed as one of the main instigators of the uprising, he became a wanted man and spent a year as a fugitive in hiding as he would be sentenced to death upon capture.
-At the strong urging of his supporters, he sought political asylum in the United States in 1981.
+Yoon was involved in the movement to end autocratic rule in South Korea, establish democracy, and reunify the peninsula, and the May 18 Democratic Uprising in 1980 was a turning point for him.
+Targeted as one of the main instigators, Yoon became a wanted man and spent a year in hiding.
+At the plea of his supporters, he moved to the United States in 1981 and sought political asylum.

-With democracy blossoming in South Korea, Mr. Yoon returned to Korea for good in 1993.
-He led efforts to establish the May 18 Memorial Foundation, founded the Korea Future Research Center, and formed the Korea Memorial Foundation.
-His health eventually deteriorated, and he passed away in 2007 at the age of 60.
-Recognizing his life's work, the South Korean government posthumously conferred the Camellia Medal, Order of Civil Merit.
+With the eventual abolition of the Yushin Constitution and the establishment of democratic rule, Yoon returned to South Korea for good in 1993.
+He helped found the May 18 Memorial Foundation, the Korea Future Research Center and the Korea Memorial Foundation.
+He passed away in 2007 at the age of 60, and in recognition of his life's work, the South Korean government posthumously conferred the Camellia Medal, Order of Civil Merit.